Latil: Late interwar years and World War II

-In November 1928, all the Latil group companies were merged into Charles Blum & Cie S.C.A. which became a société anonyme and was renamed as Automobiles Industriels Latil.
+In November 1928, all the Latil group companies were merged into Charles Blum & Cie S.C.A. which became a société anonyme and was renamed as Automobiles Industrielles Latil.

 In the 1930s, Latil introduced diesel engines using Gardner licence for direct injection.
 The company also opened a second plant at Saint-Cloud.

 During World War II, it collaborated with the ammunitions company MAP and sold tractors under the name MAP-Latil.
 After the occupation of France, the Latil plants produced vehicles for the Wehrmacht and only escaped Allied bombing because they were in densely populated areas.
 In October 1944, Blum, being a French Jew, died exiled in New York.

 Final years and merger

 In 1945, the Pons Plan reduced the number of vehicle manufacturers from 28 to seven and Latil was made part of the Peugeot-led grouping.

 After World War II, the company found it increasingly difficult to compete with its larger rivals.
 In 1948, it simplified its forward control range by introducing the H14 and H16 A1s, with a shared cabin, standardised components and using mostly just a couple of engines with Gardner licence.

 In 1955, Latil was combined with the heavy vehicles division of Renault and with Somua to form Saviem.
 The Blum family and other stockholders kept shares in the new company until it became a wholly owned Renault subsidiary in 1959.
 The Latil truck range was gradually phased out, initially being sold as Latil and then briefly as Saviem-LRS and Saviem.

 Following the merging, Latil's TL tractor range was also sold as Latil and then as Saviem.
 In 1962, the licence for the tractors' production was sold to the Creusot-Loire conglomerate, which marketed them as the Latil Batignolles.